 - The driver of the vehicle must have a clean driving record

-Depending on the insurer, there may be other requirements, so it’s essential to check with your company to see what they require.
+Depending on the insurer, there may be other requirements, so checking with your company to see what they require is essential.

 What factors affect my vehicle insurance rates?